barbedStingray/flexioncodereview/README.md

         - Increase readability inside UnitConverter
         - Functions: screen message and conversions
     4. Turn the 'studentAnswer' input into a reusable component.
     5. Refine the UX/UI: Is a solution display helpful?
-Needed?
-Can the CSS be more modular? inline-css?
+Can the CSS be more modular?
+Inline-css?

 ### Technologies Used
     - React